 Understanding trade, movement, and economic relationships

-Students analyze Caribbean trade relationships, agricultural changes since 1900, transportation and communication networks, and the movement of people, goods, and services.
-They explore how economic decisions shape Caribbean society and daily life.
+Students analyze Caribbean trade relationships, major regional companies, agricultural changes since 1900, the evolution of transportation and communication networks, family connections across islands, and how freedom of movement supports regional economic development.

 The Grade 5 Social Studies curriculum, titled "Our Caribbean Region," provides students with a comprehensive understanding of the Caribbean's rich history, diverse geography, democratic institutions, and economic relationships.
 Students develop critical thinking skills while exploring how the past influences the present and how geographic factors shape cultural and economic patterns.